-Installation of navigational aids and associated construction impacts may result in permanent impacts of less than 0.01 acre (1 square foot) and temporary impacts of up to 0.12 acre of state-designated sensitive habitat (Silver Dune Lupine-Mock Heather Scrub) within the Los Angeles/El Segundo Dunes adjacent to habitat occupied by the El Segundo blue butterfly.
-Mitigation for the permanent loss of state-designated sensitive habitat within the Los Angeles/El Segundo Dunes, including the Habitat Restoration Area, shall be replaced at a ratio of 2:1 within the Los Angeles/El Segundo Dunes as described in the Los Angeles/El Segundo Dunes Habitat Restoration Plan.
-In addition, mitigation for the temporary loss of state-designated sensitive habitat shall include the restoration of the area to the appropriate coastal dune plant community as described in the Los Angeles/El Segundo Dunes Habitat Restoration Plan.
-The replacement and restoration of state-designated sensitive habitat shall be undertaken through restoration procedures as described in the Los Angeles/El Segundo Dunes Habitat Restoration Plan.
+Installation of navigational aids and associated construction impacts may result in permanent impacts of less than 0.01 acre (1 square foot) and temporary impacts of up to 0.12 acre of statedesignated sensitive habitat (Silver Dune Lupine-Mock Heather Scrub) within the Los Angeles/El Segundo Dunes adjacent to habitat occupied by the El Segundo blue butterfly.
+Mitigation for the permanent loss of state-designated sensitive habitat within the Los Angeles/El Segundo Dunes as described in the Los Angeles/El Segundo Dunes as described in the Los Angeles/El Segundo Dunes Habitat Restoration Area, shall be replaced at a ratio of 2:1 within the Los Angeles/El Segundo Dunes as described in the Los Angeles/El Segundo Dunes Habitat Restoration Plan.
+In addition, mitigation for the temporary loss of state-designated sensitive habitat shall include the restoration of the area to the appropriate coastal dune plant community as described in the Los Angeles/El Segundo Dunes Habitat shall be undertaken through restoration procedures as described in the Los Angeles/El Segundo Dunes Habitat shall be undertaken through restoration procedures as described in the Los Angeles/El Segundo Dunes Habitat Restoration Plan.